rbutenuth/fpl/README.md

 ### Quote

-The character `'` in front of a list blocks the evaluation of the list.
+The character `'` in front of an expression blocks the evaluation of the expression.
 This is a short cut for the function `qoute`.

 ### Comments